alvaroxavierarroyo/responsive-videogames-store/README.md

-# Amazingames VideoGames Store 🎮
+# Amazingames VideoGames Store 🎮 [REACT / TAILWIND CSS]

 The newest video game releases are available on a variety of platforms at AmazinGames store.
 The page is accessible from any device (PC, Phone or Tablet)